 CLEVELAND, OH – When Carl Stokes tested the Cleveland mayoral waters in his first campaign for the job in 1967, Call & Post Publisher William O. Walker, Jean Capers and Charles Carr paid attention to the city’s demographics.
 Politics is “ethnic” not “racial,” and the city’s Black political leaders knew they had an ethnic voting base of 37 percent.
 They also knew their Black ethnic brothers and sisters were the city and county’s largest demographic group and voting bloc then as they are today.
 So instead of competing with the white ethnic candidates from the Democratic and Republican parties, they ran Stokes as an independent both times.

-The “Black unity” behind Stokes’ victories terrified the leaders of both parties and he didn’t bullshit about pushing a Black agenda when brother Louis Stokes joined him in founding the “all Black” 21st Congressional District Caucus.
+The “American Negro unity” behind Stokes’ victories terrified the leaders of both parties and he didn’t bullshit about pushing an American Negro agenda when brother Louis Stokes joined him in founding the 21st Congressional District Caucus.
 It was a “long promised” gangster move.
 No loyalty to either party.
-Black Cleveland voters would vote as a group and there was nothing either party could do about it.
+American Negro Cleveland voters would vote as a group and there was nothing either party could do about it.

 All this was post Hough and Glenville riots and Black people were still seething.
 Blacks had never held an office in the Cuyahoga County Democratic Party.
 Throughout the county the presence of Black Democrats or Republicans on boards and commissions was damn near tokenism zero as it is today on some of the non-profit and housing boards.
 Since Virgil Brown and Mary Yates Malone served as the county elections board’s directors in the 1970’s and early 80’s; the Eastern Europeans and Irish Catholic minorities have blocked others.